photo by Pixabay for Pexels

-In other words, your new hug-free existence as you write that book or launch that novel can be leaving you less able to cope.
+In other words, your all alone, hug-free existence as you write that book or launch that novel can be leaving you less able to cope.

-A study on the way we scan others’ faces for danger found that increasing oxytocin via a shot of nasal solution means less vigilance, or looking for danger.
+A study on the way we scan others’ faces for danger found that increasing oxytocin via a shot of nasal solution meant less vigilance and feeling worried about danger.

 It’s a question of space.
 It is true that people getting too physically close to you can trigger the amygdala to decide there is a potential danger.
 So if your colleagues were always hanging over your desk and invading your personal space, you could have indeed been in ‘stress mode’, meaning fuzzy thinking and exhaustion.

 Having emotional outbursts?

 Your vagus nerve, stretching right from your brain down to your abdomen, is involved with the stress response.
-And it can be irritated by gastrointestinal upset as well as poor posture!
+And it can be irritated by gastrointestinal upset… as well as poor posture!
 So sit up straight and eat healthy foods that don’t risk upsetting your gut.

 Social isolation just leaving you… flat?
 Blah?

 Your brain might have interrupted dopamine cycles because your usual routine isn’t happening.
-Dopamine is your brain’s way of positive reinforcement each time you complete a step or goal, and is connected to our rest and reward system.
+Dopamine is your brain’s show of positive reinforcement each time you complete a step or goal, and is connected to our rest and reward system.

-For some of us, it can be our routine that gives us all these little success moments that trigger this system and have it release dopamine.
+For some of us, it can be our old routine that gives us all the little success moments that trigger this system and have it release dopamine.
 Got to work on time!
 Made a healthy lunch!
 Found a good outfit!

-And now here we are, wearing the same track suit for the third day running, eating bags of crisps and rolling out of bed just in time for our first Zoom call.
+And now here we are, wearing the same track suit for the third day running, eating bags of crisps.
+Our rest and reward system has flatlined, we are low on dopamine.
+And that means less motivation.

 Feeling downright sad?

-The lack of or decreased physical movement that lockdown entails could be behind any low moods you are going through.
+The lack of or decreased physical movement that social isolation can lead to could be behind any low moods you are going through.

 A cross-study over almost three thousand adults found that we are less likely to be depressed if we participate in moderate to vigorous physical activity.
 This is particularly true if we are overweight.
 This link between low physical activity and depression was confirmed by later research using statistics from Health Survey for England.

-TIP: As well as pushing yourself to do some sort of exercise, consider doing short bouts of movement.
-Breaking up sitting time in intervals with light intensity activity is found to improve anti-anti-inflammatory and anti oxidative responses.
+As well as pushing yourself to do some sort of exercise, consider doing short bouts of movement.
+Breaking up sitting time in intervals with light intensity activity is found to improve anti-anti-inflammatory responses.
 In other words, it helps your immune system.

 Spending all your time in front of a screen?

-If your trip away to finish that novel or your new time spent alone at home to launch a business sees you sitting in front of a screen all day working, and then spending all your down time also watching TV and films as you can’t go out and get distracted or spend money you don’t have?
+If your trip away to finish that novel or your new time spent alone at home to launch a business sees you sitting in front of a screen all day working?
+And then spending all your down time also watching TV and films so you don’t go out and get distracted or spend money you don’t have?
 It might be contributing to any low moods you are experiencing.